Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Econometrics of Distribution Regression Model with Sample Selection

-where $Y^*$ is the latent outcome of interest, which can be continuous, discrete or mixed continuous-discrete; $D^*$ is a latent variable that determines sample selection; $X$ is a vector of covariates; $Z=(Z_1,X)$; and $Z_1$ are excluded covariates, i.e., observed covariates that satisfy the exclusion restrictions.
-The excluded covariates avoid reliance on functional form assumptions to achieve identification.
-The model for the LGR consists of three indexes.
-We shall refer to $-x^\prime\beta(y)$ as the outcome equation, to $-z^\prime \pi$ as the selection equation, and to $\rho(x'\delta(y))$ as the selection sorting equation.
+The model \eqref{eq:drm} is a semi-parametric version of \eqref{general2}, where we replace the components $\Phi^{-1}(F_{Y^*}(y\mid X))$, $\Phi^{-1}(F_{D^*}(d \mid Z,X))$, and $\rho(y,d \mid X)$ by three indexes.\footnote{Here we include the covariates $X$ in $Z$ to lighten the notation and denote the covariates that satisfy the exclusion restriction by $Z_1$ instead of $Z$.} We shall refer to $-x^\prime\beta(y)$ as the outcome equation, to $-z^\prime \pi$ as the selection equation, and to $\rho(x'\delta(y))$ as the selection sorting equation.
 We observe the selection indicator $D = 1(D^* > 0)$ and the outcome $Y=Y^*$ when $D=1$.\footnote{The minus signs in \eqref{eq:drm} are included to take into account that the selection is defined by $D^* > 0$ instead of $D^* \leq 0$.
-We use this definition to facilitate the interpretation of the parameters and the comparison with the classical Heckman selection model; see Example \ref{ex:hsm}.} In the empirical application that we consider below, $Y^*$ is offered wage, $D^*$ is the difference between offered wage and reservation wage, $D$ is an employment indicator, $Y$ is the observed wage, $X$ includes labor market characteristics such as education, age, number of children and marital status, and $Z_1$ includes measures of out-of-work income.
+We use this definition to facilitate the interpretation of the parameters and the comparison with the classical HSM; see Example \ref{ex:hsm}.} In the empirical application that we consider below, $Y^*$ is offered wage, $D^*$ is the net utility from working, e.g., the difference between offered wage and reservation wage, $D$ is an employment indicator, $Y$ is the observed wage, $X$ includes labor market characteristics such as education, age, number of children and marital status, and $Z_1$ includes measures of out-of-work income.
 We shall discuss the validity of these measures as excluded covariates in Section \ref{sec:empirics}.

-The model \eqref{eq:drm} is semiparametric because $y\mapsto \beta(y)$ and $y\mapsto \delta(y)$ are unknown functions, i.e. infinite dimensional parameters in general.
-This flexibility allows the effect of $X$ on the outcome and selection sorting to vary across the distribution.
-For example, it allows the return to education to vary across the distribution, the selection sorting to be different for high and low educated individuals, or to have positive selection sorting at the upper tail and negative at the bottom tail or vice versa.
-The function $u \mapsto \rho(u)$ is a known link with range $[-1,1]$, e.g. the Fisher transformation \cite{fisher15}, $\rho(u) = \tanh(u)$.
+The model \eqref{eq:drm} is semi-parametric because $y\mapsto \beta(y)$ and $y\mapsto \delta(y)$ are unknown functions, i.e. infinite dimensional parameters in general.
+This flexibility allows the effect of $X$ on the outcome and selection sorting equations to vary across the distribution.
+For example, it allows the return to education to vary across the distribution, the selection sorting to be different for high and low educated individuals, or to have positive selection sorting at the upper tail and negative at the bottom tail or vice versa.\footnote{The parametric copula model of AB17 imposes that the sign of the sorting is the same across the latent wage distribution.} The function $u \mapsto \rho(u)$ is a known link with range $[-1,1]$, e.g. the Fisher transformation \cite{fisher15}, $\rho(u) = \tanh(u)$.
 The corresponding distribution of $Y^*$ conditional on $Z$ is